Billaferd/QuantumNexus/Species.md

 - Psychic attacks to overwhelm enemy minds
 - Use of divination to predict and counter enemy movements
 - Creation of pocket dimensions for ambushes or retreats

+### Backstory

+The Aetherians' journey to energy-based existence was long and fraught with peril.
+Originally a corporeal species, they pursued immortality through the merging of magic and technology.
+Their experiments in transcendence caught the attention of the Lumina Theocracy, who saw the Aetherians' work as blasphemous attempts to attain godhood.

+As the Aetherians neared their goal of energy ascension, the Lumina launched a holy crusade against them.
+The war that followed reshaped entire star systems, with reality-warping magics clashing against divine light.
+In the end, the conflict served as the catalyst for the Aetherians' final transformation—the combined magical and divine energies unleashed in the war's final battle triggered a mass ascension event.

+Now existing as pure energy, the Aetherians found themselves able to perceive and manipulate reality in ways they never imagined.
+They formed an uneasy truce with the Lumina, each faction warily respecting the other's power.

+The Aetherians' relationship with the Zyn Collective evolved from open hostility to a complex alliance.
+While they still fundamentally disagree on the nature of consciousness, they've found common ground in their pursuit of knowledge and self-improvement.

+In recent centuries, the Aetherians have taken a keen interest in the Quantum Concordat, seeing parallels between their own energy-based existence and the Concordat's trans-dimensional nature.
+The two factions frequently collaborate on experiments in reality manipulation, much to the concern of other galactic powers.

 ## 3. Ferro-Sapiens